Skip to main content

 How to health check your rabbit

-• Check their ears, skin and fur for any signs of parasites
+• Check their ears, skin and fur for any signs of parasites – find more information on this below.

-• Check their mouth and front incisors for any signs of unusual growths
+• Check their mouth and front incisors for any signs of unusual growths.

-• Check their nose for any discharge or sounds of noisy breathing
+• Check their nose for any discharge or sounds of noisy breathing.

-• Your rabbits should appear bright, alert and inquisitive with a healthy looking coat
+• Your rabbits should appear bright, alert and inquisitive with a healthy-looking coat.

 Always neuter your rabbits